 Read more about heart problems and cardiovascular health here.

 High or low blood pressure

 As your heart pumps blood into your arteries, the blood pushes against the artery walls.
 This is what determines your blood pressure.
-Most doctors consider a blood pressure higher than 90 over 60mm/Hg and lower than 140 over 90mm/Hg to be in a healthy range.
+Most doctors consider that a healthy blood pressure is higher than 90/60mm/Hg and lower than 140/90mm/Hg.

 High blood pressure, also known as hypertension, can raise your risk of cardiovascular disease.
 It is the most common condition of the circulatory system.